 - Croatia and Slovenia are the

-as evangelist communities are spread all over it.
+as evangelist communities are spread throughout the region.

 - Beside majority of Muslim

-FROM THE BALKANS YOU MAY ASSOCIATE WITH FACTS YOU KNOW FROM THE HISTORY
+FROM THE BALKANS YOU MAY ASSOCIATE WITH FACTS YOU KNOW FROM HISTORY

 Achilles – a Greek hero from the Trojan War.